-A telecommunication network is the ensemble of transmission means, switching devices and other means that allow computers and other terminal and hosts to communicate.
-Often also the terminals are considered part of the network, even if technically they use the network to communicate and are not strictly part of it.
-The term is rather generic and in different context is used with different meanings, from the global Internet in some cases to a single LAN.
+A telecommunication network is the ensemble of transmission means, switching devices and other means that allow computers and other terminals and hosts to communicate.
+Terminals are often also considered part of the network, even if technically they use the network to communicate and are not strictly part of it.
+The term is rather generic and is used with different meanings in different contexts, from the global internet in some cases to a single LAN in others.